apache/cloudstack-documentation/source/adminguide/virtual_machines/unmanage_vms.rst

 Administrators are able to unmanage guest virtual machines from CloudStack.
 Once unmanaged, CloudStack can no longer monitor, control or administer the provisioning and orchestration related operations on a virtual machine.

-To unmanage a guest virtual machine, an administrator must invoke the unmnageVirtualMachine API passing the ID of the virtual machine to unmanage.
+To unmanage a guest virtual machine, an administrator must invoke the unmanageVirtualMachine API passing the ID of the virtual machine to unmanage.
 The API has the following preconditions:

 - The virtual machine must not be destroyed
 - The virtual machine state must be 'Running’ or ‘Stopped’